Climate change in Pakistan

 Climate change may have been a contributing factor to the severity of the 2010 Pakistan floods.

-Climate change in Pakistan is a major issue for the country.
 Pakistan is highly vulnerable to climate change.
 As with the changing climate in South Asia as a whole, the climate of Pakistan has changed over the past several decades, with significant impacts on the environment and people.
 In addition to increased heat, drought and extreme weather in parts of the country, the melting of glaciers in the Himalayas has impacted some of the important rivers of Pakistan.
-Between 1999 and 2018, Pakistan ranked 5th in the countries affected by extreme weather caused by climate change.
+Between 1999 and 2018, Pakistan ranked 5th in the countries affected by extreme weather events caused by climate change.

-Punjab, the biggest province of Pakistan, has shown commitment to tackle challenges related to Climate Change under the Climate Change Activity Plan and Punjab Climate Change Strategy.
+As Pakistan's largest province, Punjab has demonstrated its commitment to addressing climate change challenges through initiatives such as the Climate Change Activity Plan and the Punjab Climate Change Strategy.

 Pakistan is prone to a range of natural disasters, including cyclones, floods, drought, intense rainfall, and earthquakes.
-According to scientific research, climate change played a substantial role in the devastating floods of 2022, which had a direct impact on over 30 million people in Pakistan, resulting in the loss of lives, damage to public infrastructure, and displacement from homes.
+According to scientific research, climate change played a substantial role in the devastating 2022 floods, which directly affected over 30 million people in Pakistan, causing loss of life, damage to public infrastructure, and widespread displacement.
 Climate change poses a significant menace to Pakistan's economy and security.